xBlade58/smart-meter-platform-page/specification/3_Communication/overview.md

 Because in the SmartMeterPlatform multiple concentrator's will exist, the communication technology SHOULD be based on a publish & subscribe technology.
 With this approach a loose coupling can be realised and it is also highly scalable.

+The Concentrator MUST publish to a publish subscribe architecture where mqtt SHOULD be used.
+The topic structure MUST look like `concentrator/[concentratorId]/smartMeterMessage/[smartMeterId]/[specificTopic]`.

+To connect to the SmartMeterAdapter the Concentrator MUST subscribe to the topic `concentrator/*` in the publish subscribe service.